nlt-python/youth_behavioral_risk/README.md

 </p>

-Taking a closer look at the features shows that cyber-bullied
+Taking a closer look at the features shows that cyber-bullying is significant in determining risk of depression.
+To a lesser degree, gender and use of prescription pain medication are also significant.
+The appearance of oral_health in the features graph below is consistent with students with depression experiencing a decline in oral health or personal hygiene (Little JW.
+Dental implications of mood disorders.
+Gen Dent.
+2004;52(5):442–450).
+In contrast, the presence of drink_fruit, was not expected.

 <p align="center">